 1. Practice Good Hygiene

-One of the most effective ways to prevent the flu is maintaining proper hygiene.
+prevent the flu is maintaining proper hygiene.
 Regular handwashing with soap and water for at least 20 seconds can significantly reduce the spread of germs that cause flu symptoms.
 The influenza virus can survive on surfaces for hours, making it easy to spread from person to person.

 Use alcohol-based hand sanitizers when soap and water aren’t available.
 Also, remember to cover your mouth and nose with a tissue or your elbow when coughing or sneezing.
 Proper hygiene can be one of the most powerful tools to avoid the signs of flu.